wsteinmetz/AstoCAD-for-Debian13/README.md

 Copy the attached PolarPatternExtension.cpp to your astrocad directory: your astrocad_source/src/Mod/Part/App/PolarPatternExtension.cpp

 Copy the attached PolarPatternExtension.h to your astrocad directory: your astrocad_source/src/Mod/Part/App/PolarPatternExtension.h

+Copy the attached LinearPatternExtension.cpp to your astrocad directory: your astrocad_source/src/Mod/Part/LinearPatternExtension.cpp

+Copy the attached LinearPatternExtension.h to your astrocad directory: your astrocad_source/src/Mod/Part/LinearPatternExtension.h

 6
 Configure the Build